 In the New Testament, airo is more often translated as lifted/taken up than taken away.

 In John 15, Jesus talks about two kinds of branches; those that abide in him (v.2) and those that don’t (v.6), and the latter are cast away.
 If the former are sometimes cast away as well, abiding makes no difference and the comparison breaks down.

 In verse 2, Jesus compares fruitful and unfruitful branches, and says, “Every branch that bears fruit, he prunes.”
 To prune is to trim or cut.
 If both fruitful and unfruitful branches are cut, bearing fruit makes no difference and the comparison breaks down again.

-If unfruitful branches are treated differently, they cannot be cut or cast away.
+So if unfruitful branches are treated differently, they cannot be cut or cast away.
 The only option left is for them to be lifted up.
-And this is, in fact, what vinedressers do.
+And this is what vinedressers actually do.

 5. Are you a qualified vinedresser?

 No, but the Wikipedia entry for vine training informs me that grapevines don’t produce fruit unless they are exposed to sunlight.
 If you don’t train/lift the branches, excessive shading will inhibit fruit production and encourage disease.

 It’s the same with Christians.
 We need to see the Son to stay healthy and produce his fruit.

 6. Is there any evidence of ancient vinedressers lifting up branches?

 Yes.
 The Wikipedia article has this: